meokisama/NT230.Store/README.md

 - Login or logout to the admin panel
 - View all the information stored in the database.
 They can view/add/edit/delete orders, users, products and categories.
 The cart model cannot be modified by an admin because a cart is either modified by the logged in user before the purchase or deleted after the purchase.

+#### Other features:

+- Searching products
+- MapBox to show the address
+- Email responding in Contact
+- AdminBro panel
+- Purchase method

 ## Database

 All the models can be found in the models directory created using `mongoose`.